Veterans Affairs power struggle leaves agency with 'serious problem' paying its bills

 Kintsel said Stitt’s replacement of commissioners is an effort to influence the panel’s decision regarding his continued employment.
 The panel hires and fires the executive director.

-Kintsel said an executive order issued by Stitt requires cabinet secretaries to sign off on purchases over $25,000.
+He said an executive order issued by Stitt requires Cabinet secretaries to sign off on purchases over $25,000.
 That executive order is unlawful, he said, because the state's Central Purchasing Act governs purchasing processes and approvals for agency purchases.

-Kintsel said Nash is attempting to run the agency, but there is no lawful method for him to do so.
+Kintsel said Nash is attempting to run the agency, but he said there is no lawful method for the secretary to do so.

 Nash declined a request for an interview, but Stitt’s office said Kintsel has not responded to Nash’s request to make staff available to go over the purchases.